wellcometrust/grants_tagger/README.md

   [LABEL_BINARIZER_PATH] path to pickle file that will contain the label binarizer

 Options:
-  --text-cols TEXT  comma delimited column names to concatenate to text --meta-cols TEXT  comma delimited column names to include in the meta --config PATH     path to config file that defines the arguments --help            Show this message and exit.
+  --text-cols TEXT    comma delimited column names to concatenate to text --meta-cols TEXT    comma delimited column names to include in the meta --test-split FLOAT  split percentage for test data. if None no split.
+  --config PATH       path to config file that defines the arguments --help              Show this message and exit.
 ```

 #### bioasq-mesh